Giving-What-We-Can/givingwhatwecan-org-static/src/content/posts/2015-07-23-is-deworming-really-effective-a-response-to-recent-deworming-studies.md

 updatedDate: '2015-07-26'
 updatedTime: '06:28pm'
 ---
-# <a></a>Are mass deworming programs valuable?
+# <a name="h.gbh5ivy9xjlu"></a>Are mass deworming programs valuable?
 Giving What We Can’s position on the recent Cochrane Review.

 Updated 26/07/2015: We made some changes to this blog post based on feedback